 How does Credit Simple calculate your credit score?

 Credit Simple says information from banks, telcos, insurance providers and utility companies is used when calculating your credit score.
-Data such as your age, tenure at your current employer, when and how often you’ve applied for credit and whether you’ve had any court judgments or loan defaults in the past few years are among the many aspects that make up your credit score.
+Data such as how often you’ve applied for credit and whether you’ve had any court judgments or loan defaults in the past few years are among the many aspects that make up your credit score.

 If you want to maintain or improve your score, there are a few ways to do this, such as paying your bills on time and paying off any existing debts.
-As there are ways to improve your score, Credit Simple also notes there are ways to decrease your score that you may be able to avoid, such as maxing out your credit cards and missing repayments.
+While there are ways to improve your score, Credit Simple also notes there are ways to decrease your score that you may be able to avoid, such as missing repayments.